 Two bedrooms: 1 x double, 1 x family with 3 single beds (both bedrooms have basins).
 Bathroom with bath with hand held shower, basin, bidet and WC.
 Well-equipped farmhouse-style kitchen with centre dining table and stone flagged floors.
 Comfortable sitting room with multi-fuel stove in stone surround.

 LPG central heating with multi-fuel stove in sitting room.
 Double electric oven with separate gas hob, microwave, fridge/freezer, washing machine, TV, DVD player.
 Electricity, cooking gas and starter pack of fuel for stove inc. in rent, LPG gas central heating and hot water on a meter.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Front garden with off road parking.
 Private sheltered garden to the rear with garden furniture and BBQ.
 Sorry, no pets and no smoking.
 Two mountain bikes on request for guests to use (at own risk).
-Shop in Otterburn 2 miles, pub 3 mins.
+Shop in Otterburn 2 miles, pub 7 miles.

 - Last minute

 Otterburn 2 miles; Rothbury 10 miles.